nextab/htaccess-password-protection/README.md

 ---
 Additional info:
 If you prefer to have ONLY wp-login.php under password protection, remove the "#" before the ``<FilesMatch>`` commands in the .htaccess.
-DO NOT keep a password protection if users can register on your site and they can do stuff that requires AJAX (e.g. online shops with WooCommerce).
+WARNING: DO NOT keep a password protection if users can register on your site and / or they can do stuff that requires AJAX (e.g. online shops with WooCommerce or most contact form plugins).

 ---